rikurauhala/yesan/documentation/srs.md

 ## Purpose

-The application is called **Yesan**, (예산, Korean for *budget*).
+The application is called **Yesan** (예산, Korean for *budget*).
 Its purpose is to help its users to keep track of their personal finances and see where their money is going.
 The application offers an alternative to the tedious task of managing personal finance data with software such as Microsoft Excel or LibreOffice Calc.

 » "No more spreadsheets!"

 ## User interface

-The application has a graphical user interface created with the `Tkinter` library.
+The application has a graphical user interface created with the `tkinter` library.
 The user interface is only available in English.
+The only supported currency is the euro (€).

 ## Functionality

 The programming language used is Python and user data is stored in an SQLite database via the `sqlite3` module.
+Data may also be imported and exported in the csv file format.
 The application contains the following functionality. *Basic* functionality forms the core of the application and *secondary* features are ideas for further development.

 [ X ] = ready
 [ / ] = working on it